 - Anne Frank framed her journal, published as Diary Of A Young Girl, in the form of letters to her imaginary friend Kitty.

-- Daddy-Long-Legs, by Jean Webster consists solely of letters written by the protagonist.
+- Daddy-Long-Legs, by Jean Webster consists solely of letters written by the protagonist, Judy Abbott.
+Its sequel My Dear Enemy has the new protagonist, Sallie, writing letters to her old friend Judy.

-- The Newbery Medal winner Dear Mr. Henshaw by Beverly Clearly consists entirely of the protagonist's letters to Mr. Henshaw (as well as his own diary entries).
+- The Newbery Medal winner Dear Mr. Henshaw by Beverly Cleary consists entirely of the protagonist's letters to Mr. Henshaw (as well as his own diary entries).

 - All of the 'letters', after the halfway point of the book, are actually diary entries; the protagonist's creative-writing teacher told him to pretend he was writing to someone to make it easier.
 The dropping of "Dear Mr. Henshaw" at the beginning of entries signifies his getting used to journaling.